Flexible Furlough Scheme: your questions answered

-In particular, firms will need to be aware of the new Guidance on facilitation payments, hospitality and corporate self-reporting introduced by The Serious Fraud Office’s (SFO) new Director.
+Firms will need to be aware of the new guidance on facilitation payments, hospitality and corporate self-reporting introduced by the Serious Fraud Office.

-In line with this statement, the SFO has also stated that “there will be no presumption in favour of civil settlement in any circumstances” This makes prosecutions more likely.
+In line with this statement, the Serious Fraud Office has also stated that “there will be no presumption in favour of civil settlement in any circumstances” This makes prosecutions more likely.

 The previous Guidance on facilitation payments, (payments made to smooth the way for transactions), and on examples of legitimate hospitality has been removed.

 Whilst the Serious Fraud Office recognises that bona fide hospitality is an established and important part of doing business, they point out that there is a risk of bribes being disguised as hospitality.